lynch16/rails_assessment_app/NOTES.md

 Add officer functions
   X-will want is_officer? helper method
-  -teach skill to user
+  X-teach skill to user
     **On Member show page, if current user is officer, add link next to shop name: Teach Skills (need new route and controller method).
 This will edit the user but instead of normal edit form, it will only show the shop and skills that they are officers for.
 Controller method will need @workshop for shop that current user is officer on**

 Need to create admin controller
   -allow admin to create new users and workshops -create scope methods to build reports for admin: Most Skilled User, Most learned skill, average # of allowed_workshops